 Fall is here!
-And I couldn’t be more excited to show you this October 2018’s new Craft in Style Box by Pop Shop America.
-If you are just hearing about this box, it’s a Subscription Box I created to offer a new DIY Kit each month!
+And I couldn’t be more excited to show you this craft that was part of October 2018’s Craft in Style Box by Pop Shop America.
+If you are just hearing about this box, it’s a Subscription Box I created, where I send you new crafts to make every month!

 A 6 inch Wooden Embroidery Hoop

 Faux Leaves, Pinecones, Acorns, Mushrooms, Succulents

 Macrame Rope (We used 13 35 inch pieces)